Limmen/csle/python-envs/supergames/README.md

-# Python Interfaces to emulated "minigames"
+# Python Interfaces to emulated "supergames"

 This folder contains a set of python environments that interface to emulated infrastructures for various security "supergames"--challenges/environments to evaluate automatic controllers and autonomous agents on security-related tasks.